 Cooperative living opportunities in the Rural 1 and Rural 2 Zones can provide for lifestyle and productive land use choices in rural areas.
-Council supports innovative cooperative solutions to living and working on the land provided that landscape, rural character and amenity, productive potential, cross-boundary effects and effects on servicing including effects on the road network can all be adequately managed.
+Council supports innovative cooperative solutions to living and working on the land provided that landscape, rural character and amenity, productive potential, cross-boundary effects and effects on servicing can all be adequately managed.